Lyellr88/MARM-Protocol/FAQ.md

 **Q: What should I do if the session gets too long or starts to lose context?**
 A: Summarize your session and use `/log [SessionName]` to save your place.
 For best results, recap or reseed context in long or complex conversations.

+---

+## Patch Update Questions (v1.2 – Session Relay Tools)

+Q: What does the v1.2 patch actually add?
+A: The patch introduces optional tools for managing long-form sessions, including the /compile command, automatic reseed prompts, schema enforcement for logs, and basic error correction for malformed entries.

+**Q: Do I need to use the patch to run MARM?**
+A: No. The patch is fully modular.
+MARM functions as intended without it.
+The patch simply enhances continuity and recall across session resets or token limits.

+**Q: What does /compile actually do?**
+A: It summarizes your /log entries into a one-line-per-entry digest.
+You can optionally filter by field (e.g., --fields=Intent,Outcome).
+It’s ideal for reseeding sessions or exporting history.

+**Q: What is the reseed prompt?88
+A: After running /compile, MARM generates a paste-ready context block.
+You can drop this into a new chat or LLM thread to restore state quickly.

+**Q: What happens if I mess up a /log entry?**
+A: MARM checks for format issues automatically.
+If it detects missing or malformed fields, it will prompt you to revise or suggest auto-filled values (like today’s date).